Download PDF One Man Crazy ! the Life and Death of Colin Clive Hollywood Dr Frankenstein Gregory Mank 9781936168811 Books

 And now I’m going to revisit that pitiful fade-out.
 Why would I subject myself to this?
 Read the book to find out.
 (And thanks a whole heckuva big heap for this, Mr. Mank.)

 As I noted in the Laird Cregar biography, nobody has ever written/compiled such interesting filmographies as Gregory Mank.
-The entry for FRANKENSTEIN in this book’s deep and fascinating filmography includes Mary Gordon amongst the “Mourners”.
+The entry for FRANKENSTEIN in this book’s deep and fascinating filmography includes Mary Gordon amongst the “Mournersâ€.
 This is something I’ve read elsewhere a time or two and have always questioned.
 Since this comes from Greg Mank hisownself, I’m going to accept it...but I’m not happy about it.
-And...pssst...keep this quiet -- truthfully, “acceptance” or no, I’m not entirely convinced.
+And...pssst...keep this quiet -- truthfully, “acceptance†or no, I’m not entirely convinced.

 The book is also copiously illustrated with a healthy ton of photos, many, perhaps most of them, totally unfamiliar.
 Such photos would make even a lesser volume worth the investment.

 It’s no surprise that the book comes to a sad ending.
 Whose story does not end badly?
 Of course, this sad ending isn’t just the death of our leading character.
 It’s the slow, painful self-destructive spiral that has the reader shaking his head in pity and, almost, anger.
 I wanted to scream at Colin Clive to get his act together.
-But, of course, that’s the thought of someone looking in from decades later, someone who has never had to deal with the demons which haunted our beloved “Doctor” Frankenstein.
+But, of course, that’s the thought of someone looking in from decades later, someone who has never had to deal with the demons which haunted our beloved “Doctor†Frankenstein.

-• Gregory Mank may be the best in the field of current biographers of film actors.
+Clive was a terrific actor and a sad human.
+Greg Mank’s book is a wonderful, suitably intense, and endlessly fascinating monument to that unfortunate man.
+Just beautiful. - Gregory Mank may be the best in the field of current biographers of film actors.
 His latest work, about the tragic Colin Clive, is one of his best.
 Ravaged by alcohol, nasty gossip about his private life and his own personal demons, Clive is treated compassionately by Mank, whose research has uncovered startling facts about Clive's past, his life, both professional and private.
 The death of Colin and its aftermath is examined, as well as the legacy that this sensitive actor left to posterity.
 Truly an excellent work that comes highly recommended.

 Comments